atondwalkar/matrix_processor/README.md

 Countplex Modules relay data from cache to systolic array in proper, stagnated form.

+Control module handles control signals of the array's multiplication stages and countplexs' data alignment

 ## Simulation Results

 The following matrix multiplication example was used to simulate the processor